MPA-MS, Applied Statistics

 Students in this program enjoy the benefits of being members of two leading professional schools at NYU.
 Join a vibrant community of students, practitioners, and scholars focused on public policy and public service and the foundations of probability and statistics.

 Students enroll full-time, taking courses within the MPA, Public Policy Analysis specialization (30 credits) and MS, Applied Statistics in Social Science Research (36 credits) programs concurrently.
 Students who waive a required course will take an advanced elective in its place.
 NYU Wagner electives may be from the school or from an approved NYU graduate course.
 Students graduate and receive a diploma from each school after successful completion of the dual-degree requirements for both degrees.

 Applicants are required to apply to NYU Wagner and to NYU Steinhardt.
 Once admitted to both, a student will qualify for the dual-degree program.
-Students enrolled in dual master's degree programs with other NYU schools are not eligible for NYU Wagner Named Fellowship programs or merit scholarships.
+Students apply separately to each school and join the MPA-MS, Applied Statistics dual-degree program once they are admitted to both schools.
+Students enrolled in dual master's degree programs with other NYU schools are not eligible for NYU Wagner Named Fellowship programs.

 For more information about admissions to either school, please contact:

 Senior Data Science Researcher, Microsoft

 "Steinhardt and Wagner prepared me to work at the intersection of data science and policy.
 The professors were excellent, the training was rigorous, and I draw upon what I learned every day.
 I would recommend this program to anyone interested in working at the cutting edge of statistics and public affairs."